Rudrasagar Lake

 Rudrasagar Lake, also known as Twijilikma, is a lake located in Melaghar, Tripura, India.

 The Government of India's Ministry of Environment, Forest and Climate Change has identified Rudrasagar as one of the wetlands of National Importance for conservation and sustainable use based on its bio-diversity and socio economic importance.
 The secretary general of the Ramsar Convention has declared Rudrasagar Lake as a wetland of international importance.
-This certificate has been communicated by Ministry of Environment and Forests, Govt. of India on 29 February 2007.
+This certificate was communicated by Ministry of Environment and Forests, Govt. of India on 29 February 2007.

 Geography

 The Rudrasagar Lake is located in the Melaghar block of Sonamura sub-division of Sipahijala district.
-The lake forms a geographical area of 2.4 km2 and situated at a distance of about 52 km from the state capital of Tripura.
+The lake forms a geographical area of 5.3 km2 and is situated at a distance of about 52 km from the state capital of Tripura.
 The lake is situated in between 23°29’ N and 90°01’ E.

 Hydromorphologically, Rudrasagar Lake is a natural sedimentation reservoir, which receives flow from three perennial streams namely, Noacherra, Durlavnaraya cherra and Kemtali cherra.
 After settling the sediment from the received flow, clear water discharges into the river Gumati through a connective channel namely Kachigang.
 The lake bed has been formed by silt deposition.
 As such no rock formation is found with 50 m is silt (clay loam) and below formation is sandy.
 Surrounding hillocks are of soft sedimentary formation.
-Annual rainfall is of the order of 2500 mm.
-Spread over the months of June to September with four or five flood peaks.
+Annual rainfall is around 2,500 mm, spread over the months of June to September with four or five flood peaks.
 Substantial base flow in streams rounds the year.
 The soil in lake area is silty clay loam to clay loam.
-Lake water is fresh with insignificant pollution with a depth varies from 2 to 9 m.
+Lake water is fresh with insignificant pollution with depth varying from 2 to 9 m.
 Fluctuation in water level varies from 9 to 16 m.
 The downstream area of the lake is 750 ha with a temperature variation from 37 °C to 50 °C and rainfall during 15 May to 15 October.

 Rudrasagar is a potential Important Bird Area and attracts a large number of waterfowl in winter.
 Among the rarer species recorded are the endangered Baer's pochard and near-threatened ferruginous duck.